rapidsai/rapids.ai/hpo.md

 {% endcapture %}
 {% capture cl_left_top %}
 ## <i class="fas fa-cloud"></i> RAPIDS on Cloud <br> Machine Learning Services
-Azure ML, AWS Sagemaker, and Google Cloud AI hyperparameter optimization services free users from the details of managing their own infrastructure.
+Azure ML, AWS SageMaker, and Google Cloud AI hyperparameter optimization services free users from the details of managing their own infrastructure.
 Launch a job from a RAPIDS sample notebook, and the platform will automatically scale up and launch as many instances as you need to complete the experiments quickly.
 From a centralized interface, you can manage your jobs, view results, and find the best model to deploy.

 {% endcapture %}